aragubas/taiyou-game-engine/README.md

 ## How to Change the Game?
 *Just put the name of the Game Folder on the file ´/currentGame´ on the root folder.*

+## What type of games this Game Engine can create?
+*Everthing in 2D Base, but it can do everthing that Pygames does, it is not limited to it's Rendering functions.*

 ## Official Discord Servers
 ![Fogoso Discord Server](https://discord.gg/Ek5QmBs)
 ![Fogoso Project](https://github.com/aragubas/fogoso/)